sponnify/map_tournament_wiki/README.md

 # MAP Tournament Wiki - Local Development Guide

-This guide will walk you through setting up and running the MAP Tournament Wiki locally for development purposes.
+This guide will walk you through setting up and running the MAP Tournament Wiki locally for HELPING ME CODE (I SUCK AT IT).

 ## Prerequisites